 In Australia, three children have died, and at least one child a month is seriously injured after swallowing or inserting a button/coin battery, with some of them sustaining lifelong injuries.

 What are button batteries?

 Button/coin batteries are flat, round, single-cell batteries used in personal and household products such as toys, watches and remote controls.

 Why are button batteries unsafe?

 If swallowed, a button/coin battery can become stuck in a child’s throat and result in injury and even death.
 Insertion of button/coin batteries into places such as ears and noses can also lead to significant injuries

 Symptoms after swallowing a button battery

-Make sure the battery compartments are secure, batteries area kept out of reach of children and disposed of immediately once used.
+Make sure button/coin battery compartments are secure, batteries are kept out of reach of children and disposed of immediately once used.

 For more information on safety and the mandatory standards, visit the Product Safety Australia website.

 This page has been produced and published by the Consumer Building and Occupational Services Division of the Department of Justice.
 Although every care has been taken in production, no responsibility is accepted for the accuracy, completeness, or relevance to the user's purpose of the information.
 Those using it for whatever purpose are advised to verify it with the relevant government department, local government body or other source and to obtain any appropriate professional advice.
 The Crown, its officers, employees and agents do not accept liability however arising, including liability for negligence, for any loss resulting from the use of or reliance upon the information and/or reliance on its availability at any time.